In this blog post, we are going to see how to configure the twitter as auth provider to login into Salesforce.

 3.Name –<any meaning full name is fine >

 4.Description * – <description about your application >

 5.Website * – < your application web site >

 6.Callback URL – < leave it blank at this stage. we need to update this one with Salesforce callback URL

 7.Click on “Developer Agreement” terms and conditions then click on Create your twitter application.

-Now go to your application click on Keys and Access tokens tab to get your Consumer Key and Consumer Secret which are required to configure in salesforce auth provider.
+Now go to your application click on Keys and Access tokens tab to get your Consumer Key and Consumer Secret which is required to configure in Salesforce auth provider.